arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Master Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.svg)

-It also needs to set a variable that will store the counter information transmitted from server Opta™.
-You can add the variable by going into the `Input Reg.` tab within the Modbus function configuration window.
-A variable named `counter_rec` will be added to store the received data over the protocol transmission.
+Next, a variable that will store the counter information from the server Opta™ must be defined.
+This variable can be added by navigating to the `Input Reg.` tab within the Modbus function configuration window.
+A variable named `counter_rec` will be added to hold the received data over the protocol transmission.

-The following image shows how the configuration should look like:
+The following image shows a visual representation of the expected configuration:

 ![Arduino PLC IDE - Opta™ Master Modbus Function of the Node (Input Reg.)](assets/opta_plcide_client_modbusFunctionConfig_reg.svg)